clowdr-app/clowdr-app.github.io/content/user-guides/sharing-your-screen.md

 ### Tips

+#### Make sure your screen share works ahead of time

+You should test your screen share ahead of time to make sure that it goes smoothly when you are presenting to your audience.

+#### Wear headphones

+If you are using speakers to play audio while in a video chat, this audio is likely to 'leak' back in through your microphone.

+When you are sharing the screen with audio it is especially important to ensure that you are using headphones, otherwise your audience will hear the sound twice.

 #### Sharing a local video on macOS

 If you are using macOS and would like to screen share a local video file from your computer with its audio, you can do the following: